Field Trip (application): Development

 Following the acquisition of his company Keyhole, John Hanke created Niantic Labs within Google as something resembling a startup within the latter's structure.
-Hanke stated that he wanted users to "explore the beautiful stuff around them".
+Hanke wanted users to "explore the beautiful stuff around them."
 The application was developed with hardware like Google Glass in mind.
-Field Trip would become the first application released by Niantic.
+Field Trip was the first application released by Niantic.

 In August 2014, Google announced Field Trip's functionality was integrated into Google Now, although the standalone application remained.
 Points of interest collected within the app were used in later applications by the developer, such as Ingress.